 The HyperPro system offers a way to handle two basic aspects: text editing and CLP programming.
 For text editing it uses the Thot system [23].
-Therefore a HyperPro program is a Thot document written in a report style.
-More details are given below concerning the Thot system itself.
+A HyperPro program is a Thot document written in a report style.

 A HyperPro program contains also specific paragraphs which correspond to relation definitions.
 Their format reflects strictly the methodology required for CLP program development.
-The methodology is based on the works described in [30, 4, 1, 16].
+The methodology is based on the works described in [1, 4, 16, 30].
 It uses simple basic principles: in CLP the program unit is a packet of clauses characterizing a relation.
-Thanks to the declarative aspect of relational programming a relation definition may be understood just looking at the clauses and the informal definitions of the predicates used in the bodies of the clauses.
-The nature of the comments is obviously important: it must bring a redundant but different information.
+Thanks to the declarative aspect of relational programming a relation definition may be understood by just looking at the clauses and the informal definitions of the predicates used in their bodies.
+The nature of comments is obviously important: it must bring a redundant but different information.
 For such purpose different kinds of informations must be provided, which are precisely defined in the methodology.
 On the other side, the text editing system must provide facilities to navigate inside the program and its comments.